Poverty or Pipelines?

 “Right now, we are in a battle for our own oil and gas industry.
 I think what CAEPLA is doing is extraordinary.” ~Dale Swampy

-Partnerships between Indigenous Peoples and the oil and gas industry could allow impoverished communities pull themselves out of the welfare state that has crippled so many across this country.
+Partnerships between Indigenous Peoples and the oil and gas industry could allow impoverished communities to pull themselves out of the welfare state that has crippled so many across this country.

 And Dale Swampy, head of the National Coalition of Chiefs (NCC,) speaks about this opportunity with passion and purpose.